The Definitive Glossary of Data Integration Terms

 Initial SyncDuring the initial sync, also known as a historical sync, for a connector, Fivetran connects to your source and copies the entire contents of every table that you’ve selected to sync.
 We sometimes refer to this as the historical sync because during the initial sync, we sync all your data, including data that is old.
 How long the initial sync takes depends on the amount of data and the limitations of your source.
 For example, some sources only allow a limited number of API calls.
 The initial sync does not count towards your monthly active rows.

-Log ServiceLog services are specific to a destination and provide a JSON data feed through an API endpoint.
+Log ServiceLog services provide a JSON data feed through an API endpoint.
 You can use this API endpoint to automate various workflows.
+They are specific to a destination.

 Machine LearningMachine learning is often associated with data science and sometimes used interchangeably with terms such as “predictive modeling” and “artificial intelligence.”
 Machine learning is fundamentally about automated decision-making using statistical inference.